ChenKuanSun/CarND-Advanced-Lane-Lines-master/writeup_template.md

 We can know that the intercept of the polynomial should have an average.
 We can find a lot of polynomials, and then take two lines with the closest two coefficients and one lane wide as the lane line.
 This can eliminate noise very well.
 Another attempt is to make a mask for the lane center and periphery of the previous frame when the image is preprocessed, and then search for the lane line for the inside, which is more efficient than direct search. .

+#### After first Review

+After the first submission review, I found a bug in my program.
+I fixed the bug and took the inspector's suggestion to add a binary image to the image.
+This will understand what the computer actually saw during the operation.

 Thank you for reading